+Standard Occupational Classification Code (SOC): 29-1141.00

+80 weeks

-Standard Occupational Classification Code (SOC): 29-1141.0080 weeks 1560 Clock Hours/ 97.0 Quarter Credits Weeks May Be Extended Depending on Holiday Schedules
+1560 Clock Hours/ 97.0 Quarter Credits

-A total of 97 quarter credits are required to earn the Associate Degree in Nursing (ADN), which includes completion of general education, fundamentals of nursing, beginning, intermediate, and advanced medical/surgical nursing, obstetrics and pediatrics, mental health, geriatrics, and community health nursing, and leadership with co-requisite clinical practicums for each course, including a preceptorship as a transition course.
+A total of 97 quarter credits are required to earn the Associate of Science Degree in Nursing (ADN), which includes completion of general education, fundamentals of nursing, beginning, intermediate, and advanced medical/surgical nursing, obstetrics and pediatrics, mental health, geriatrics, and community health nursing, and leadership with co-requisite clinical practicums for each course, including a preceptorship as a transition course.
 Selected courses in the ADN program will be in a blended delivery format.
 Blended courses combine traditional or face-to-face classroom instruction with an online learning environment to allow self-paced content discovery, consumption, and social learning through interacting with peers and faculty online while focusing class time on practical applications of knowledge as well as concentrating on the more challenging concepts for the learners.
 In preparation for the blended courses, students must: